maxawzsinger/gitrails/README.md

 > - write access to `foo/bar/` in `acme/monorepo`
 >
 > Return the plaintext agent key.

-> **Note**You can set whatever prefix you like on agent keys to help you remember which agent they are intended for

 The agent will run something like: